The Macartney mission to China 1793-94

 Crestfallen, Macartney set off on the Grand Canal to Hangzhou.
 He was accompanied by Songyun ➚ 松筠 Sōng yún (1752-1836) a senior Mongol prince and grand councilor.
 Songyun had also visited Moscow and they shared reminiscences.
 He traveled with a mobile library and got on very well with Macartney who was given verbal assurances that traders at Guangzhou would receive better treatment.

-At Hangzhou they joined the major overland route to Guangzhou and Songyun was replaced with Changlin 常林 (1745-1811), a Manchu prince, who was traveling to take up the position of governor of Guang.
-Changlin continued Songyun’s attitude of friendliness but refusal to commit formally to undertakings.
+At Hangzhou they joined the major overland route to Guangzhou and Songyun was replaced with Changlin 常林 (1745-1811), a Manchu prince, who was traveling to take up the position of governor of Guang (modern Guangzhou, Guangxi and Hainan).
+Changlin continued Songyun’s attitude of friendliness but refused to commit formally to any agreements.

 On reaching Guangzhou (Canton) on 18th December 1793 the British were amazed to find the shops were full of European wares.
 They saw shop signs in Chinese and English (more strictly Anglo-Portuguese pidgin) with many paintings for sale in the English not Chinese style.
 It was a city rather like Venice that was built on trade.
 Macartney regretted not visiting the city before he had headed north.